 -

-Fluoride toothpaste: 97% natural ingredients, offering choice for those preferring traditional cavity protection alongside xylitol.
+Fluoride toothpaste: 97% natural ingredients, offering a choice for those preferring traditional cavity protection alongside xylitol.

 -